CUAHSI/gallery/source/gallery/R/index.rst

     ---
     :img-top: /_static/thumbnail-20dc4af8451e44b3950b182a8f506296

-    **Physical Properties of Rivers: Querying Metadat...**
+    **Querying Metadata and Discharge Data from NWIS and WQP**

         This exercise will demonstrate how to approximate discharge by developing a rating curve for a stream at a given sampling point.
-You will also lear...

     .. link-button:: 20dc4af8451e44b3950b182a8f506296